 I noticed that I experienced every single pain associated with the deformity.
-That is when everything connected and made sense to me.
+That is when everything clicked and made sense to me.

-Pectus excavatum caused pain throughout my whole body.
-Please learn from my story, and don't allow pectus excavatum to damage your body and feelings.
+Use my story, so you don't allow pectus excavatum to damage your body and feelings.

 If the pectus excavatum deformity is severe, the sternum will press against the lungs and heart.

-Pectus excavatum causes discomfort in the chest area, which will lead to sharp pain or depression if left untreated.
+The deformity causes discomfort in the chest area, which will lead to sharp pain or depression if left untreated.

-The worst part about the pectus excavatum agony is that it occurs at times when you don't expect it.
+The worst part about the pectus excavatum agony is that it occurs when you don't expect it.

 You can treat it both surgically and non-surgically.

-If you choose the surgical way, you'll undergo Nuss procedure or Ravitch procedure.
+If you choose the surgical way, you'll undergo a Nuss procedure or Ravitch procedure.

 Your physical activities during this period should be limited, and you will avoid any contact sports.

 It is scientifically proven that proper exercises, stretches, yoga, braces, and vacuum bell therapy can fix the deformity.

-The isn't any scientific evidence on what causes pectus excavatum chest pain.
+There isn't any scientific evidence on what causes pectus excavatum chest pain.

 However, surgeons believe that the sternum compression on the lungs and heart is the reason why.

 When the pectus excavatum chest pain occurs, it isn't too severe.
-Also, it doesn’t last a very long time.

-It can be very irritating, mainly if it happens while you're trying to fall asleep.
+It can be very irritating, especially if it happens while you're trying to fall asleep.

 If the pectus excavatum dent is deep, the breastbone will press against the heart and lungs more, causing a sharper ache.

-If the Haller Index of your pectus excavatum is lower than 3.2, then the chances of you experiencing chest pain are meager.
+If the Haller Index of your pectus excavatum is lower than 3.25, then the chances of you experiencing chest pain are meager.